McGill-MiCM/MiCM_BootcampF22_Intro_Singlecell/installation.md

 ```{}
 module load trimmomatic/0.39
 ```
-3. Check you successuflly load Trimmomatic and you will get "0.39"
+3. Check that you have successuflly load Trimmomatic and you will get "0.39"
 ```{}
 java -jar $EBROOTTRIMMOMATIC/trimmomatic-0.39.jar -version
 ```